 Many radio stations are missing the opportunity to effectively brand their stations, shows and personalities on in-dash displays.
 In both RDS and HD Radio systems, there are great inconsistencies in how station slogans and branding are shown on receiver displays.
+And as shown above, for a hybrid radio with an internet-derived station guide, the absence of station logos reflects very poorly on local radio.
 During morning shows, it is rare to see any branding on RDS displays for the names of talent or shows.
 On HD Radio displays, graphics featuring a morning show's logo or a photo are virtually nonexistent.
 As noted, spoken word stations - news and sports - are rarely well branded.
 Most do not feature a host, show name or topic displayed, especially on HD Radio receiver displays.